 It is our goal that both Dam & Sire/Sire for Hire compliment each other genetically in order to seek breeding quality of the Australian Shepherd.

 To review all of our dogs within our kennel genetic testing results, simply go to each of their pages and click on "View my profile on Paw Print Pedigrees."
 The link gives you access to our Paw Print Genetics account to review their testing results.
-We do not match a mating combination if it is NOT in the best interest of the breed and yes, the genetics is a complicated subject.
+We do not match a mating combination if it is NOT in the best interest of the breed and yes, the genetics is a complicated subject and can change daily.

 The possibility of offspring affected is: NO!